Emanuel-Zani/connector-service/README.md

 # Connector Service

 The Connector Service is a Node.js application that acts as the interface between the Telegram API and the Bot Service.
 It processes incoming messages from Telegram, verifies users against a database, and forwards valid messages to the Bot Service for processing.
+This service is a crucial component of a larger system designed to streamline expense tracking via a chatbot.

 ## Summary

 This service is part of a larger system that consists of two services:

-1. **Bot Service**: Developed in Python, this service analyzes incoming messages to extract expense details and stores them in a PostgreSQL database.
+- **Bot Service:** Developed in Python, this service analyzes incoming messages to extract expense details and stores them in a PostgreSQL database.
-2. **Connector Service** (this service): Built using Node.js, it manages communication with Telegram and forwards user messages to the Bot Service.
+- **Connector Service (this service):** Built using Node.js, it manages communication with Telegram and forwards user messages to the Bot Service.

 ## Features

-- The service verifies if a user is in a whitelist sourced from the database.
+- Verifies if a user is in a whitelist sourced from the database.
-- It handles incoming Telegram messages and processes them.
+- Handles incoming Telegram messages and processes them.
-- It sends responses back to the user via Telegram, confirming whether their expense has been added.
+- Sends responses back to the user via Telegram, confirming whether their expense has been added.

 ## Requirements

 - **Node.js LTS**
-- **Express**: A web framework for Node.js.
+- **Express:** A web framework for Node.js.
-- **Axios**: For making HTTP requests.
+- **Axios:** For making HTTP requests.
-- **Supabase**: For database operations.
+- **Supabase:** For database operations.
-- **dotenv**: For loading environment variables.
+- **dotenv:** For loading environment variables.

 ## Setup Instructions